bps-github7/Class_Generator/documentation/README.md

 ### Inline with basic inheritance:
 `ClassA > ClassB : attr1,attr2 > attr3,attr4 : method1 > method2 : -t > -e`

-same rules as the basic inline, except that '>' has been used to indicate a `parent > child` relationship
+This uses the same rules as the basic inline, except that '>' has been used to indicate a `parent > child` relationship

 ### Inline with multiple inheritance:

 `ClassA / ClassB > ClassC : attr1,attr2/ attr3,attr4 > attr5,attr6 : method1/ method 2 > method3 : -t / -e > -e`

-Essentially a Multi-Inline and Inheritance Inline in one- forward slashes and commas still have the same purpose, but in this case, ClassC is a child of both ClassA and ClassB.
+This is a Multiple file inline and Inheritance Inline in one- forward slashes and commas still have the same purpose, but in this case, `ClassC` is a child of both `ClassA` and `ClassB`.

-*NOTE the '>'* in attribute, method and option fields __does not__ indicate inheritance relationship between the terms but rather an aid to organization and readability
+*NOTE the '>'* in attribute, method and option fields __does not__ indicate inheritance relationship between the terms clarification to the parser on where the inherited terms line up.

 ## Packaging Inline
 `<p:(package:module)`